"Very professional and caring group of eye care providers. We have nothing but accolades for this entire group and their fine support staff as well."

 What is a Cataract?

 A cataract is a clouding of the natural lens in the eye that causes a decrease in vision.
-Symptoms may include: a steady decline in vision, difficulty seeing while driving at night, problems with glare from bright lights, difficulty reading road signs or small print, or even difficulty with balance and motility.
+Symptoms of cataracts include: a steady decline in vision, difficulty seeing while driving at night, problems with glare, difficulty reading road signs or small print, or difficulty with balance and motility.
 If a cataract has progressed, your local eye doctor may mention to you that a change in glasses will no longer help your vision.
 If this sounds familiar, a cataract examination with Hughes Eye Group may be the first step on your way to seeing better.

 Cataract Evaluation and Testing

 Prior to cataract treatment, a detailed examination is necessary with one of the Hughes Eye Group doctors.
-At this visit, our team will utilize state of the art technology to obtain measurements of the eye necessary for lens implant selection as well as to evaluate the eye health to determine your vision potential.
-We will determine if you are a candidate for the procedure, discuss your vision goals, and choose a treatment plan that is best for you to achieve these goals.
+At this visit, we utilize state of the art technology to obtain measurements of the eye for lens implant selection as well as to evaluate the health of your eye.
+This examination helps determine your vision potential.
+We will determine if you are a candidate for surgery, discuss vision goals, and choose a treatment plan that is best for you to achieve these goals.

 Cataract Treatment

-Cataract treatment is an outpatient procedure and is one of the safest, most successful surgeries done in the United States each year.
-During the procedure, the cloudy lens is dissolved and a new, clear implant is placed in the eye.
+Cataract treatment is one of the safest, most successful surgeries done in the United States each year.
+The goal of the cataract procedure is to dissolve the cloudy lens in the eye and replace it with a new, clear implant.
 There has never been a better time than now to have cataract treatment.
 Advanced technology and cutting edge innovations have significantly improved visual outcomes in recent years.
-Now, our patients have the option to combine advanced lens implants with the precision of LASER cataract treatment to achieve customizable results.
+Now, patients have the option to combine advanced lens implants with the precision of LASER treatment to achieve customizable results.

 Advantages of LASER Cataract Surgery

-It is well known that laser guided processes bring a high level of accuracy to any field.
+Laser guided processes provide a high level of accuracy to any field.
 As for the cataract procedure, the LenSx femtosecond laser is beneficial in several aspects of the surgical process.
-For instance, the laser is used to break up the cataract prior to the surgeon entering the eye, making removal of the cloudy lens even more gentle and faster than ever before.
-The laser also creates precisely placed incisions, aids in centration of the lens implant within the eye, as well fine tunes astigmatism correction.
+For instance, the laser breaks up the cataract prior to the surgeon entering the eye, making removal of the lens more gentle and faster than ever before.
+Next, the laser creates precise incisions to aid in centration of the lens implant within the eye.
+These incisions also fine tune astigmatism correction leading to a reduction in glasses prescription.
 Hughes Eye Group is one of the few practices in the state of Tennessee with a seamless surgical platform syncing in-office measurements with technology in the operating room.
 This platform creates an image guided customized surgical plan for each patient choosing laser technology.

 Advanced Lens Implants